tahowallet/extension/rfb/rfb-2-signers-ui.md

-As mentioned in the background section, though these phases are distinct, the UI flow is such that we may want to provide signer-specific hints in the UI while the user is still in the understanding/analysis phase of the flow; this can be achieved with a clear delineation between the UI components controlled by the signer and those controlled by the data rendering section.
+As mentioned in the background section, though these phases are distinct, the UI flow is such that we may want to provide signer-specific hints in the UI while the user is still in the understanding/analysis phase of the flow.
+This can be achieved with a clear delineation between the UI components controlled by the signer and those controlled by the data rendering concerns.

 ### Goal

-Once this refactor is complete, the intent is to have a clear separation between data understanding concerns and signer-specific concerns, and to provide infrastructure for contributors to add support for new signer types as needed.
+Once this refactor is complete, the intent is to have a clear separation between data understanding concerns and signer-specific concerns, and to provide infrastructure for contributors to add UI support for new signer types as needed.
 The signer-specific areas of the code will need to control the frame of the signing action (the UI around the signature data) while the user is in the analysis phase and, once the user has initiated signing, the full UI.

 New signer types may need their own redux slices, their own component flows once the user moves to sign, and even their own onboarding/connection management flows.
-The outcome of this refactor should allow these to live independently of each other, and to minimize the leakage between a signer that requires one set of functionality on a signer that does not.
+The outcome of this refactor should allow these to live independently of each other, and to minimize the leakage between the details of signer-specific functionalities.

 ### Implementation